kaspr61/RackVM/README.md

 # Build
 This project uses CMake.
-If you want to compile the compiler, you should have at least Bison 3.8.2, and Flex installed.
-It might work on earlier versions, but it hasn't been tested.
+If you want to compile the compiler, you should have at least Bison 3.8.2, and Flex 2.6.4 installed.
+It might very well work on earlier versions, but it hasn't been tested.

 You may choose to generate it however you want, but I use the "MSYS Makefiles" generator (on Windows 10), like this:
 ```bash